Virginia Weidler: Death

 After her retirement, Weidler gave no interviews for the remainder of her life.
-She was married to Krisel until her death at age 41 in Los Angeles on July 1, 1968.
-Weidler suffered from a heart ailment for many years and died of a heart attack.
+She was married to Krisel until her death at age 41 at her Los Angeles home on July 1, 1968.
+She had suffered from a heart ailment for many years and died of a heart attack.

 Legacy

-While not the box-office draw of Fox's Shirley Temple or Jane Withers, Virginia Weidler still has a loyal following to this day.
+While not the box-office draw of Fox's Shirley Temple or Jane Withers, Weidler still has a loyal following to this day.
 In 2012, the Virginia Weidler Remembrance Society was created to honor her life and career.

 In late 2016, the Los Angeles City Council honored Weidler by proclaiming March 21, 2017, which would have been her 90th birthday, as A Celebration of Virginia Weidler.